bcrowell/bcrowell.github.io/reading_relativity/index.md

 ## Graduate level

 * Spacetime and Geometry: An Introduction to General Relativity (Carroll) - As far as I know, this is the best option right now at the graduate level, since the old standards (MTW and Geroch) are 40 years out of date.
-There is an earlier, shorter version that is [https://arxiv.org/abs/gr-qc/9712019](available for free on arxiv).
+There is an earlier, shorter version that is [available for free on arxiv](https://arxiv.org/abs/gr-qc/9712019).

 # Cosmology